pablocarderam/opqua/README.md

 _Keyword Arguments:_
-- group_id -- ID of group to sample vectors to sample from, if empty, samples from whole population (default empty String; empty)
+- group_id -- ID of group to sample vectors to sample from, if empty, samples from whole population (default empty String; String)

 #### treatHosts